WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 26. What is the difference between spawn() and fork() method?

 - **spawn()** runs a new process from the command line, while **fork()** creates a new instance of the existing process to perform parallel tasks.

+## 27. Explain the use of passport module in Node.js?

+- The passport module adds authentication features to the applications , supporting various sign-in methods.